Scouting-Lommel/sl-website-fe/documentation/getting-started.md

 ### Deployment

-Deployments for this project are fully automated using [Github Actions](https://github.com/features/actions) and [Netlify](https://www.netlify.com/).
+Deployments for this project are fully automated using [Vercel](https://vercel.com).
+Every push to the `main` branch automatically triggers a build and deployment.
 For more info, check out the [deployment docs](/documentation/deployment.md).

 ## Development and GIT flow